ionelaSabinaMacovei/Fun-Fishing-Portofolio1/README.md

 ![Lighthouse testing](documents/images/lighthouse.png)

 ## __Issues and Bugs__

-- Several issues were encountered during developpement but the most troubles are listed below.
+### First bug
+- Expected - Footer is expected to stay at the bottom of the page.

-- One of the issue was with the footer.
-In every page the footer was supposed to stay at the bottom of the page.
-The solution for this problem was solved by adding the felx display and given the  flex direction: column, and then set a width of 100% and a height of 100px.
+- Testing - Scroll the page to see if the footer is at the bottom of the page.
+- Result - The footer is staing closer to content.
+- Fix - I added some height to pages and setting the foter to flex display.

+### Second bug
+- Expected - The social links from the footer have enought space between them.
+- Testing - See if the social links have engouht space.
+- Result - The soacial links dosent have space beteen them when scrooling down.
-- Another problem with thge footer was the spacing between links.
-This was fixed by given to the social-links an text-alignement  :center and setting the display : inline.
+- Fix - Added  text alignement center to social links and setting the display : inline.

+### Third bug
+- Expected - Responsinvnes of the about page.
+- Testing - Reducing teh size of the screen.
+- Result - The about page dosent have a good responsivnes in the small screen sizes, everithing is distorted.
-- The about page represented another issue because of the format given.
-The responsivens on this page was difficult to be set on different screen sizes.
-This problem was solved by given the flex value to display and setting the directions to columns.
+- Fix - This problem was solved by given the flex value to display and setting the directions to columns.
 In this way the text was nice aligned.
-- Another problem was represented by the image from about page in smaller screen sizes.
-The problem was solved by removing the 33% of the widht and given an auto value to width.

 ## __Deployement__